Introduction to Agile Principles

 What is the Agile Model?

-The agile method of software development has been adopted by most companies.
+Most companies have adopted the agile method of software development.
 It is a method wherein we use display boards like Kanban and methods like Scrum.
 This agile methodology is adopted because it improves the agility of software professionals, teams, and organizations.
 In agile, the solution for any work will be through collaboration between self-organizing and cross-functional teams.

 To say it in other terms, agile is a process that allows teams to focus on delivering the highest quality in the shortest time.
 It uses an iterative approach wherein each work will be reviewed again and again until its goal has been met.